apache/cordova-docs/www/docs/en/3.3.0/config_ref/images.md

 # Icons and Splash Screens

-This section <a href="../cordova/inappbrowser/inappbrowser.html">show</a>s how to configure an app's icon and optional splash screen for various platforms, both when working in the Cordova CLI (described in <a href="../guide/cli/index.html">The Command-Line Interface</a>) or using platform-specific SDK tools (detailed in the <a href="../guide/platforms/index.html">Platform Guides</a>).
+This section shows how to configure an app's icon and optional splash screen for various platforms, both when working in the Cordova CLI (described in The Command-Line Interface) or using platform-specific SDK tools (detailed in the Platform Guides).

 ## Configuring Icons in the CLI